-A lot of time this step is skipped because the kids finished the project and the teacher ran out of time or is pressed for time to move to the next unit, lesson, performance indicator.
+Most times reflection is overlooked.
+The project took longer than expected, the teacher is pressed to move to the next unit and time to reflect is forgotten.
 I get that time is a luxury, but please don’t skip this step!
 Reflection is one of the most important steps because it provides such benefits to both the teacher and the students.

-For the students, it lets them recap what they have learned, connect more dots as other students share and clear up any misconcpetions.
+For the students, it lets them recap what they have learned, connect more dots as other students share and clear up any misconceptions.